devicehive/devicehive-arduino/DeviceHive/examples/PinCtrl/README.md

 ### Set pin mode

 This command sets a pin properties.
-The `pinMode` notification will be send back.
+Requested pin and mode are specified as command parameters.
+The `pinMode` notification will be sent back.
+For input pins the 'pinRead' notification also will be sent.

-A pin mode is defined by the integer number:
+A pin mode is defined by an integer value:
   - `11` - digital output
   - `12` - digital input
   - `13` - digital input with pull-up resistor